HactarCE/Nomic-Rules/README.md

 * must never have a negative value.
 * cannot be traded or exchanged.

+Existing quantities:

 * **Strike**: The number of rule violations that a player has committed without punishment.

 ## Polls

 A poll is a means of gathering the opinions of players on an issue.
 Players may conduct a poll by providing any necessary detail and posing a question in the #polls game channel.

-Players may vote in favor of a poll by reacting to the poll with a "Thumbs Up" (:thumbsup:).
+Players may vote in favor of a poll by reacting to the poll with :thumbsup:.

-Players may vote against a poll by reacting to the poll with a "Thumbs Down" (:thumbsdown:).
+Players may vote against a poll by reacting to the poll with :thumbsdown:.

 Players may use any reaction they wish to respond to a poll.
 The player conducting the poll may interpret other reactions to the poll as they see fit.